How To Reset Network Settings In Windows 10

 These components are as follows:

-Remember that you should write them down if you have already customized settings, as resetting the network will remove all of these settings.
+Remember to write them down if you have already customized settings, as resetting the network will remove all of these settings.

-However, most people set these components to identify their settings automatically, so you usually won’t have a problem resetting the network.
+However, most people set these components to identify their settings automatically, so resetting the network is usually no problem.